FFProjects0/BasicallySpotify/README.md

-If you encounter any bugs, please create an issue [here](https://github.com/FFProjects0/BasicallySpotify/issues).
+If you encounter any bugs or need additional help, please create an issue [here](https://github.com/FFProjects0/BasicallySpotify/issues) with the appropriate.